gbozee/django-rest-admin/README.md

 instance = ServiceApi(FetchAPI("http://192.168.56.101:8000"))

 ```
-Take a look at the `external` package to get a feel of how it would be implemented.
+Take a look at the `todo` package to get a feel of how it would be implemented.

 Inspiration for this project
 https://www.youtube.com/watch?v=VgM0qmpHDiE